opentext/storyteller/docs/stl/driver.md

 All described combinations are supported by the new version of the *Page Layout Driver* and are visible in the example above.

+:exclamation: Note that the `stl:span` element has a very different meaning in *DocBuilder's* XML.
+It is very likely that we will address this conflict somehow in future.

 ### Empty Sections